percona/pmm-doc/source/install/virtual-appliance.rst

    The IP address appears above the login prompt.

 |pmm-server| uses DHCP for security reasons, and thus you need to check the PMM
 Server console in order to identify the address.
-If you require configuration of a static IP address, see
-`Configuring network interfaces in CentOS <https://www.serverlab.ca/tutorials/linux/administration-linux/how-to-configure-centos-7-network-settings/>`_

 .. id 9a96a76
 .. _deploying.pmm-server.web-interface.opening: